AaronMatharoo/event-management-system/README.md

 # Demonstration of Advanced Application Security Practices

 This Secure Event Management System is designed with a focus on Application Security and Security-By-Design Development, ensuring safe user interactions and data integrity throughout the lifecycle of event management.
-The system supports secure user registration, authentication, event viewing, creation, and participation, all while enforcing stringent security practices.
+The system supports secure user registration, authentication, event viewing, creation, and participation, all while enforcing best security practices.

 ## Key Security Features